#CreatorStories: Nigerian Sex Therapist On A Journey To Restoring Sexual Bliss In Relationships and Marriages

 Time has helped.
 Of course, technology, social media, the internet also really helped.
 I also try to also position myself strategically.
 If you check Google for sex therapists in Nigeria, you will see me.

 A lot of Nigerians in the diaspora look for “Nigerian therapists” because they feel a Nigerian would better understand and relate with them from a cultural and societal context, with the added advantage of being confidential and nonjudgemental.
 So a lot of my client base in the diaspora are also Nigerians in diaspora.
 Some of them find me on social media, some find me on Google because when they search Google for sex therapists in Nigeria, my page comes up.
 So I think that technology, the Internet, and all of that has been very instrumental in that positioning and exposure to clients outside of Nigeria.
 Word of mouth has also been very helpful.
 When clients I’ve worked with recommend me to other prospective clients.

 How long did it take you to start earning some income from the business?

 That’s a long time

-I started out with the therapy, And of course, at the point, people were skeptical about paying a therapist when they had their Pastors but I kept putting content out and kept showing up.
+I started out with the therapy, And of course, at that point, people were skeptical about paying a therapist when they had their Pastors but I kept putting content out and kept showing up.
 We just kept going.
 At a point, a friend suggested I look into the sex toy industry and I did.
 But I think a breakthrough experience was when someone paid me to teach her how to Ride.
 She said, “You talk about riding a lot.
 I would like to have a session with you to teach me how to ride.”